micmejia/bible-dump/NKJV/Luke/Luke 9.md

 But they did not receive Him, because His face was _set_ for the journey to Jerusalem.

 ###### 54
-And when His disciples James and John saw _this,_ they said, "Lord, do You want us to command fire to come down from heaven and consume them, [^j]just as Elijah did?"
+And when His disciples James and John saw _this,_ they said, "Lord, do You want us to command fire to come down from heaven and consume them, just as Elijah did?"

 ###### 55
-But He turned and rebuked them, [^k]and said, "You do not know what manner of spirit you are of.
+But He turned and rebuked them, and said, "You do not know what manner of spirit you are of.

 ###### 56
-[^l]For the Son of Man did not come to destroy men's lives but to save _them._" And they went to another village. ## The Cost of Discipleship
+For the Son of Man did not come to destroy men's lives but to save _them._" And they went to another village. ## The Cost of Discipleship

 ###### 57
 Now it happened as they journeyed on the road, _that_ someone said to Him, "Lord, I will follow You wherever You go."